 MQTT Message Queue Telemetry Transport (ISO/IEC PRF 20922) is supported.
 A sample MQTT publisher client application for MQTT v3.1.1 is implemented.

 LWM2M OMA Lightweight Machine-to-Machine Protocol (LwM2M specification 1.0.2) is supported via the “Bootstrap”, “Client Registration”, “Device Management & Service Enablement” and “Information Reporting” interfaces.
 The required core LwM2M objects are implemented as well as several IPSO Smart Objects.
 (LwM2M specification 1.1.1) is supported in similar manner when enabled with a Kconfig option.
 LwM2M client sample implements the library as an example.

 DNS Domain Name Service (RFC 1035) client functionality is supported.
 Applications can use the DNS API to query domain name information or IP addresses from the DNS server.
 Both IPv4 (A) and IPv6 (AAAA) records can be queried.
 Both multicast DNS (mDNS) (RFC 6762) and link-local multicast name resolution (LLMNR) (RFC 4795) are supported.

 Network Management API.
 Applications can use network management API to listen management events generated by core stack when for example IP address is added to the device, or network interface is coming up etc.

 Multiple Network Technologies.
-The Zephyr OS can be configured to support multiple network technologies at the same time simply by enabling them in Kconfig: for example, Ethernet and 802.15.4 support.
+The Zephyr OS can be configured to support multiple network technologies at the same time simply by enabling them in Kconfig: for example, Ethernet, Wi-Fi and 802.15.4 support.
 Note that no automatic IP routing functionality is provided between these technologies.
 Applications can send data according to their needs to desired network interface.